jakob-fyi/ng-adv/labs/lab-08/nx/readme.md

 nx generate @nrwl/angular:app ng-otherapp --routing --style=scss --standaloneApi false
 ```

-Repate the steps in the second project in order to see a Dependency Graph where the button is used in two projects
+Repeat the steps in the second project in order to see a Dependency Graph where the button is used in two projects

 ```
 nx dep-graph